uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/drawing-lines-and-circles.md

 Computers need to draw lines, circles and ellipses for a wide variety of tasks, from game graphics to lines in an architect's drawing, and even a tiny circle for the dot on the top of the letter 'i' in a word processor.
 By combining line and circle drawing with techniques like 'filling' and 'antialiasing', computers can draw smooth, clear images that are resolution independent.
-When an image on a computer is described as an outline with fill colours it is called vector graphics — these can be re-drawn at any resolution.
+When an image on a computer is described as an outline with fill colours it is called vector graphics &ndash; these can be re-drawn at any resolution.
 This means that with a vector image, zooming in to the image will not cause the pixelation seen when zooming in to bitmap graphics, which only store the pixels and therefore make the pixels larger when you zoom in.
 However, with vector graphics the pixels are recalculated every time the image is redrawn, and that's why it's important to use a fast algorithm like the one above to draw the images.

 Outline fonts are one of the most common uses for vector graphics as they allow the text size to be increased to very large sizes, with no loss of quality to the letter shapes.

-Computer scientists have found fast algorithms for drawing other shapes too, which means that the image appears quickly, and graphics can display quickly on relatively slow hardware - for example, a smartphone needs to do these calculations all the time to display images, and reducing the amount of calculations can extend its battery life, as well as make it appear faster.
+Computer scientists have found fast algorithms for drawing other shapes too, which means that the image appears quickly, and graphics can display quickly on relatively slow hardware &ndash; for example, a smartphone needs to do these calculations all the time to display images, and reducing the amount of calculations can extend its battery life, as well as make it appear faster.

 As usual, things aren't quite as simple as shown here.
 For example, consider a horizontal line that goes from (0, 0) to (10, 0), which has 11 pixels.